teddywilson/shisito-markdown-validation/README.md

 Supported types: `[str, int, list]`
 NOTE: list type validation (e.g., `list(int)`) is not supported currently, but will be soon.

+The `filepattern` string follows standard Unix file expansion.
+E.g., (files/*, content/*/*.md, files/*.markdown).
+If you don't specify a file extension all files in the matching directory will be ran against validation tests.

 ### Examples
 Follow the main example project for a better overview of how Shisito works end to end here: https://github.com/teddywilson/example-shisito-project.